Simple ways to make big health changes

 “It would be really hard to eat the equivalent amount of whole ingredients that go into a smoothie or a juice.
-I’m not saying they’re unhealthy foods; the body doesn’t register those liquid forms of food the same way it registers volumes of whole foods, so it can be really easy to overconsume and gain weight without even realising it,” says Michelle Celander, WW Director of Program and Science.
+I’m not saying they’re unhealthy foods; the body doesn’t register those liquid forms of food the same way it registers volumes of whole foods, so it can be really easy to overconsume and gain weight without even realising it,” says Dr. Michelle Celander, qualified dietitian.

 2. Think movement, not exercise

 “I’d love to be in the gym but I have to be at work, so I think about how I can move more and activate my muscles by doing things such as standing in meetings,” says Celander.
 “Another way is I play tennis with my kids.
 I also like to dance so I put music on in the house and we go around together.
 I believe moving together is the key to a happy and healthy family.”

 3. Walk more than yesterday

 “For a healthy heart you should take 10,000 steps a day, but that can be overwhelming if you’re only doing 3000, so just have a goal to do more than you did the day before,” says Marie Elliott, WW Coach.
 “Physical activity releases endorphins, strengthens your body, and lowers the risk of all those associated diseases such as cardiovascular disease.”

 “Protein-rich snacks are a great way to keep you feeling satisfied in between meals,” says Nicole Stride, WW dietitian.
 “Some great snackable sources of protein include a tin of tuna, hard-boiled egg, low-fat yoghurt, or a small handful of nuts and seeds.”